m0k1/FairCoinWidget/README.md

 The complete list of the options and acceptable values can be found on http://coinwidget.com/.

-You can also use the wizard on http://coinwidget.com/ to generate linking codes, just be sure to change: `<script src="http://coinwidget.com/widget/coin.js"></script>` to use your own hosted copy of coin.js.
+You can also use the wizard on http://getfaircoin.net/widget/ to generate linking codes, just be sure to change: `<script src="http://getfaircoin.net/widget/widget/coin.js"></script>` to use your own hosted copy of coin.js.

-*Enjoy! -scotty*
+*Enjoy!*

 ==============
-*If you run into a bug, or a styling issue, or if you need help or have an idea please e-mail: coinwidget.com@gmail.com*
+*If you run into a bug, or a styling issue, or if you need help or have an idea please e-mail: widget@getfaircoin.net